siriusctrl/COMP90024-CCC-notes/README.md

     - what is it?
         - is a way of turning a problem into a RESTful web service:
     an arrangement of URIs, HTTP, and XML that works like the rest of the Web
+        - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
+The services still do PUT, POST, GET etc.
+    - ROA \& Rest
+        - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
+The services still do PUT, POST, GET etc.
+    - ROA v.s.
+SOA
+        - similar
+            - Much of the philosophy behind SOA applies to ROA,
+                - e.g. services should support abstraction, contract, autonomy etc,
+        - ROA has advantages
+            - there is no need to understand what methods mean or deal with complex WSDL etc. You can mix/match service models
+                - e.g. consider the AURIN architecture with ReST, SOAP and many other service flavours.
     - ROA procedure
         - ```
             1. Figure out the data set